This feature is part of The Masterminds

-Menotti did not emerge from nowhere.
-He had been a revered and influential coach in home country for several years before accepting the national team job, and had an unadorned playing career before retiring in 1969.
+Menotti didn’t emerge from nowhere.
+He had been a revered and influential coach in his home country for several years before accepting the national team job, and had an unadorned playing career before retiring in 1969.

 • • • •